An organization that seeks to do good also needs to be able to extend its reach to do the most good where it can.

 Sell Official Merchandise

-Advocates of your cause using your organization’s merchandise in their daily life is sure to get you noticed, and they may even start productive conversations about you and your mission.
+Advocates of your cause using your organization’s merchandise in their daily lives are sure to get you noticed, and they may even start productive conversations about you and your mission.
 Who knows?
 It might even lead to more interested donors or volunteers seeking you out down the road.

 Maintain a Professional-Looking Website